Günther Lütjens: World War I

-Lütjens had been promoted to Kapitänleutnant (captain lieutenant) on 24 May 1917 during this assignment.
-As commander of torpedo boats along the Flemish coast, he led raids against Dunkirk on 23 March 1917.
+On 24 May 1917, Lütjens was promoted to Kapitänleutnant (captain lieutenant) during this assignment.
+As commander of torpedo boats along the Flanders coast, he led raids against Dunkirk on 23 March 1917.
 He was in combat with four British torpedo boats on 2 May 1917 and led five of his boats in actions against four French destroyers on 19 May 1917.

 For his service in World War I, he received the Knight's Cross of the House Order of Hohenzollern with Swords and the Iron Cross (1914) 2nd and 1st Class, among other decorations and awards.